altancode/apex/README.md

 # Apex Profiles

 Everything (almost) in Apex is a profile.
 A profile is a named collection of JVC control commands.
 A profile can have 1 command or many commands.
 Place whatever commands are needed to configure your JVC for your specific situation.
-For example, you could createa a profile called
+For example, you could create a profile called
 "cinemascope" which activates the appropriate picture mode, lens zoom, lens aperture and mask settings.
 You can be confident that all the commands in your profile will be performed.

-In addition to custom profiles, Apex has several "core" profiles that are used with the HDR + HDFury integraton.
+In addition to custom profiles, Apex has several "core" profiles that are used with the HDR + HDFury integration.
 When the HD Fury devices tells Apex (via serial) to activate a specific picture mode, Apex activates a core profile named similar to the picture mode.
 For example, if HD Fury says to activate picture mode User 2 then Apex will enable profile "_APEX_PMUser2".
 The default setting for profile "_APEX_PMUser2" is to use the Apex Optimized Picture Mode algorithm for User 2.
 However, you can add any commands you want to the core profiles.